HackBulgaria/Programming101-CSharp/week12/README.md

 * Web Pages - these are for casual development, rarely used by professional developers

 ## Asp.Net Web Forms
-* TODO: an intro tutorial to web forms - a video or smth
 * [Introduction to Web Forms](https://msdn.microsoft.com/en-us/library/ms973868.aspx)
 * There are two types of controls:
   * HTML controls - ordinary html controls, that can be added a runat="server" attribute and can support only two events: `OnServerClick`, `OnServerChange`